 Cause-The Department reported its policies and procedures were incomplete, and some developed policies and procedures were not fully implemented because of limited resources.
-In addition, the Department failed to ensure its employees adhered to those policies and procedures it had in place during the fiscal year.

-Criteria-The Department is required to follow the State's IT policies the Arizona Strategic Enterprise Technology Office (ASET) established to implement effective internal controls that protect its IT systems and ensure the integrity and accuracy of the data it maintains, as follows:
+Criteria-The Department is required to follow the State's IT policies the Arizona Strategic Enterprise Technology Office established to implement effective internal controls that protect its IT systems and ensure the integrity and accuracy of the data it maintains, as follows:

-- Restrict access through logical access controls-Help to ensure systems and data are accessed by users who have a need, systems and data access granted is appropriate, and key systems and data access is monitored and reviewed. - Manage system configurations and changes through well-defined, documented configuration management process-Ensures the Department's IT system configurations are documented and that changes to the systems are identified, documented, evaluated for security implications, tested, and approved prior to implementation.
+Restrict access through logical controls-Help to ensure systems and data are accessed by users who have a need, systems and data access granted is appropriate, and key systems and data access is monitored and reviewed.

+- Manage system configurations and changes through well-defined, documented configuration management process-Ensures the Department's IT system configurations are documented and that changes to the systems are identified, documented, evaluated for security implications, tested, and approved prior to implementation.
 This helps limit the possibility of an adverse impact on the system's security or operation. - Secure systems and data through IT security internal control policies and procedures-Help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT systems and data. - Ensure operations continue through a comprehensive, documented, and tested contingency plan-Provides the preparation necessary to place the plan in operation and helps to ensure business operations continue and systems and data can be recovered in the event of a disaster, system or equipment failure, or other interruption.